belikor/lbrydseed/doc/installation.md

 ## AppImage

-We can create an AppImage by running single script.
+We can create an AppImage by running a single script:
 ```sh
 bash create_appimage.sh
 ```

-It will create an `AppDir` directory which will be used with `appimagetool` to create the final AppImage.
+It will download some auxiliary tools and plugins, then it will create an `AppDir` directory to be used with the downloaded `appimagetool` to produce the final AppImage.

 [Go back to _Content_](#content)